-Disclaimer: There may be affiliate links within this page and throughout my site.
-That means I will collect a commission if you make a purchase through the links.
+Disclaimer: This page and my website contains affiliate links.
+That means I will collect a small commission if you make a purchase through the links.
 I do NOT recommend products that I don’t trust.

-Before I begin, if you have not yet started a blog and are seriously thinking about it, read my 10 Good Reasons You Should NOT Start a Blog first!
+Before I begin, if you have not yet started a blog and are seriously thinking about it, read my The Hard Truth About Blogging first!
 You’ll get my honest perspective on blogging and what bigger bloggers don’t want you to know.